mykolaharmash/hyntax/README.md

 # Hyntax

-Simple HTML parser and tokenizer.
+Simple HTML tokenizer and parser .

 __Not base on regexps.__ It's a legit [parser](https://en.wikipedia.org/wiki/Parsing).
 __Supports streaming.__ Can tokenize and parse HTML in chunks, meaning it can handle memory-sensitive scenarios.